wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 Create a Queue for Your Switchboard
 -----------------------------------

-All calls to the switchboard will first be distributed to a queue.
+All calls to the switchboard will first be distributed to a switchboard queue.

 To create this queue, go to :menuselection:`Services --> Call center --> Queues` and click the add button.